Welcome to our graduate programs! We are delighted that you are interested in graduate study at UW-Madison Geography.

 Sub-Area Specialization

-• Human Geography: Jenna Loyd, Almita Miranda, Sarah Moore, Kris Olds, Keith Woodward, Stephen Young
+- Human Geography: Lisa Bhungalia, Jenna Loyd, Almita Miranda, Sarah Moore, Kris Olds, Keith Woodward, Stephen Young

 Contacting Faculty Members and Graduate Students

-• For additional information about the application process, please visit the following pages:
+- For additional information about the application process, please see the other tabs above:

 Please review the information on our Before Applying tab above for additional guidance on applying.